Recidiviz/public-dashboard/spotlight-client/README.md

 While Spotlight is developed and deployed as a single multi-tenant website, it is primarily consumed as separate single-tenant experiences, under `.gov` subdomains owned by our state partners (e.g. [dashboard.docr.nd.gov](https://dashboard.docr.nd.gov)).
 To keep our infrastructure simple, this "tenant lock" is implemented in application logic within the data models, based on the URL hostname at runtime.
 This is why the multi-tenant "homepage" is so plain; it is really only used internally, for convenience, in development and staging environments.

+We also lock the staging environment to a single tenant depending on how the logged-in user is configured.
+In the staging environment, when a user logs in to view the site,we set their `state_code` based on their domain in their `app_metadata` if it's not already set.
+If their state_code is not `recidiviz`, then they will be locked-in to the tenant that correspons with that `state_code`.
+This is so we can share a fully-functional but private version of the app with contacts of that associated agency, without exposing data to state actors that do not have permission to view other states’ data.

+If their `state_code` is not one of our supported Spotlight tenants, they will only see the "Page Not Found" page.
+The `state_code` can be configured by going to the `recidiviz-spotlight-staging` tenant in Auth0, looking up the user and modifying the `state_code` in their `app_metadata`.

 ### Configuration and content

 At its core this application is driven by a set of configuration objects, which are JavaScript objects that determine which states (or "Tenants") are displayed; which Narratives and Metrics will appear for each Tenant and what copy will appear on each of those pages (all of which is collectively referred to here as "Content"); and various other settings that can be changed per Tenant.